The slaughter at Cannae: Rome's worst defeat

 Finally, the Roman Senate grew impatient with Fabius' cautious tactics, and they elected two new consuls to replace him.

 The two consuls were Lucius Aemilius Paulus and Caius Terentius Varro.
-They both stated that they would abandon any delaying tactics and seek to meet Hannibal on battlefield once more.
+They both stated that they would abandon any delaying tactics and seek to meet Hannibal on the battlefield once more.

-Preparation for battle
+Preparation for the battle at Cannae

 After his successful escape from entrapment, Hannibal moved east and set up his winter camp at Gerunium, near the town of Cannae.